micolous/frogjump/README.md

 **Frogjump** is a remote control program for [Google Maps for Android](https://play.google.com/store/apps/details?id=com.google.android.apps.maps).

-It consists of an Android application, which can both send and recieve maps links, and an [App Engine (GAE)](https://cloud.google.com/appengine/) backend which acts as a broker for groups.
-It uses [Google Cloud Messaging (GCM)](https://developers.google.com/cloud-messaging/) in order to broadcast messages to groups, and [Cloud Endpoints](https://cloud.google.com/endpoints/) to connect between the Android and GAE.
+It consists of an Android application, which can both send and recieve maps links, and a Python/Twisted backend which acts as a broker for groups.
+It uses [Google Cloud Messaging (GCM)](https://developers.google.com/cloud-messaging/) in order to broadcast messages to groups and back-channel communications.

 This allows (mostly) hands-free remote control of Google Maps for Android navigation, so that a driver can use their mobile phone with Google Maps while the passengers set the destination.